unrealwork/axibase-collector/docker-job-autostart.md

 `-job-enable` | Enable specified job by name.
 Support job names separated by comma.
 `-job-path` | Import job from specified file.
 Support files separated by comma.

-## Autostart Predefined Job
+## Autostart Pre-configured Job

-To automatically start predefined job, use the '-job-enable' parameter with [preconfigured ATSD](installation-on-docker.md#start-container):
+To automatically start one of the [pre-configured jobs](pre-configured-jobs.md), use the '-job-enable' parameter with [pre-configured ATSD](installation-on-docker.md#start-container):

 ```properties
 docker run \